ashdavies/talks/2025/09/crafting-idiomatic-apis-with-kotlin-and-compose/crafting-idiomatic-apis-with-kotlin-and-compose.md

 ^ Not to say that all programming languages should be English

 ^ Best to reduce the number of languages

-^ TODO Number of native German speaking programmers in Germany

 ---